What is the Freedom Flotilla Coalition?

 What is the current situation on the ground in Gaza?

 The United Nations Secretary General has found that the blockade and related restrictions contravene International Humanitarian Law as they target and impose hardship on the civilian population, effectively penalizing them for acts they have not committed.
 Major escalations of hostilities in the past years have resulted in extensive destruction and internal displacement.
-More than three years after the massive Israeli bombardments of 2014, most people and institutions are still struggling to cope, with the work of humanitarian and development agencies to meet the basic needs of the most vulnerable impaired by ‘severe underfunding’ (see United Nations Office for the Coordination of Humanitarian Affairs Fact Sheet- August 2016: https://www.ochaopt.org/location/gaza-strip).
+More than four years after the massive Israeli bombardments of 2014, most people and institutions are still struggling to cope, with the work of humanitarian and development agencies to meet the basic needs of the most vulnerable impaired by ‘severe underfunding’ (see United Nations Office for the Coordination of Humanitarian Affairs Fact Sheet- August 2016: https://www.ochaopt.org/location/gaza-strip).
 Since the early 1990s, Israel has restricted movement for Palestinians in Gaza, and since 2007, the Israeli military has destroyed agricultural fields, schools, hospitals, factories and other workplaces, water supply and sewage treatment infrastructure, electricity generation plants and homes throughout the Gaza Strip, depriving people of the resources they need to live.
 The Israeli Occupation Forces have made swimming in the Mediterranean unhealthy, because their bombs have destroyed local sewage systems which the blockade makes it impossible to repair.
 Over two million Palestinian people struggle for life in Gaza, with 72% of Palestinian people living in Gaza, 65% of whom are children, suffering food insecurity.
 The majority of the population of Gaza are refugees, or their descendants, from other parts of Palestine, unable to return home since 1948 – the densely crowded conditions in the Gaza Strip can only be resolved by addressing their right of return under UN resolution 194.

 The current electricity crisis has serious implications on the health, water and sanitation sectors and will have a cumulative impact on the overall humanitarian situation.
 Currently, Palestinians in Gaza have as little as four hours of power per day, coming on at various times of the day or night, making everyday tasks next to impossible.
 While international observers often compare Gaza to an open-air prison, conditions there are in many ways worse than in prison.